-5.6 Extensions
+5.7 Extensions

 In this section, we extend our analysis by delving into the relationship between import competition and outsourcing further.
-Table 15 introduces more lags of the import competition variable with a view to unpacking the dynamics of the relationship.
+Table 16 introduces more lags of the import competition variable with a view to unpacking the dynamics of the relationship.
 From columns (1) through (4), we see that the coefficients on import penetration are larger when the variable is lagged two or three years.
 In other words, the impact of import competition on outsourcing is stronger two and three years in the future.
-Results in columns (5) through (7) echo these findings using the alternate way of measuring outsourcing as a share of gross value-added.
+Results in columns (5) through (8) echo these findings using the alternate way of measuring outsourcing as an indicator variable.
 Put together, results in this table point to a lagged effect of import competition on outsourcing.

-Finally, in Table 16, we explore heterogeneous effects of import competition on outsourcing across firm types.
-We interact our main Chinese import penetration variable with indicator variables for four size categories in Column (1), whether the firm is in a final good or intermediate good industry in column (2), if the firm is an exporter or not in column (3), whether the firm is a foreign or domestic firm in column (4).
-In columns (5) and (6) we present results for single-product firms.
-Columns (7) and (8) present results for multi-product firms.
+Finally, in Table 17, we explore heterogeneous effects of import competition on outsourcing across firm types.
+We interact our main Chinese import penetration variable with indicator variables for size categories in Column (1), whether the firm is in a final good or intermediate good industry in column (2), if the firm is an exporter or not in column (3), whether the firm is a foreign or domestic firm in column (4).

 From column (1), we find strong evidence of the impact of import competition on outsourcing across the size distribution of firms.
 However, the effect is about 30% higher for big firms.
 In addition, we find that the impact of import competition on outsourcing is concentrated among firms in final good industries, firms who are non-exporters and domestic firms.
 This is likely to be the case if firms that are oriented internationally have to conform to international norms and standards in their technique of production (capital-labor ratios), scale or have to demonstrate adherence to labor standards and are subject to more labor inspections from state officials (Sundaram et al., 2017).
-Lastly, we find that the relationship between import competition and outsourcing exists primarily for multi-product firms 21.